DalpatRathore/Dog-Pics-App/README.md

-# Dog-App
+# Dog Pics App
-This App Display Images of Different Types of Dog Breed
+This web application showcases random images of different types of dog breeds.